Tyrrrz/CliWrap/Readme.md

         .Set("GIT_AUTHOR_EMAIL", "john@email.com"));
 ```

-Note that each call to one of these `WithXyz()` methods returns a new immutable object.
+Note that each call to one of these `WithXyz()` methods returns a new immutable object, with the corresponding property set to the specified value.
 That means you can safely re-use parts of your commands as you see fit:

 ```csharp
 var command1 = Cli.Wrap("git")